WHAT WE DO

 The WHC implements Psychological First Aid (PFA).
 Veterans who come to WHC complete an intake form that provides a quick snapshot of their immediate needs.
 They are then paired with our case manager, who creates a plan utilizing WHC and WHC partner resources to meet immediate and long-term needs that facilitate veteran success.

 Command & Control

-Before the WHC, the Veteran Service Organizations (VSOs) with a presence in Sierra Vista and Cochise County operated as many individuals rather than building a strong network.
-The WHC provides improved communication between VSOs by uniting the organizations under one roof and building a social network of services so veterans can easily find and access VSOs that meet their needs.
+Before the WHC, the Veteran Service Organizations (VSOs) with a presence in Cochise County operated as many individuals rather than building a strong network.
+WHC provides improved communication between VSOs and community providers by uniting the organizations under one roof, sharing a common operating database, and building a social network of services so veterans can easily find and access resources that meet their needs.